Sheriff: Airport attacker had machete, Molotov cocktails

 Authorities also found smoke bombs and tanks of acetylene, Freon and oxygen in the trunk of his car, Normand said, but investigators didn’t know what, if anything, White intended to do with the materials.
 Normand said White is believed to be a former taxi driver, but added that investigators are still examining a variety of sources and databases to obtain his employment and criminal history.

-The attack opened Friday evening when White sprayed unarmed Transportation Security Administration agents and several passengers in line at the airport security checkpoint with wasp killer, Normand said.
+The attack opened Friday evening when White sprayed unarmed TSA agents and several passengers in line at the airport security checkpoint with wasp killer insecticide, Normand said.
 He added that the man then drew a large machete from the waistband of his pants and a male TSA agent blocked the machete with a piece of luggage as White ran through a metal detector.

 White chased TSA agent Carol Richel while swinging the machete.
 They were heading toward Lt.
 Heather Slyve of the Jefferson Parish Sheriff’s Office, who fired three times as White quickly gained ground on Richel, Normand said.